 Reconnect.
 Yep.
 Contact that person who said “no.” You may be tempted to send a safe email message, but don’t.
 Pick up the phone and have a real-time conversation.
 While some people will encourage you to do this face to face, I’m not one of them.
 Having been on the other side of a few of those, I’ve learned that the implied pressure is too great.
 If you insist on “lunch so we can find out what went wrong,” they may take you up on it, but you’ll never see them again.
 Ick.
 Here’s what you want to accomplish:

 Reconnoiter.
 Sit down together with everyone who assisted with the pitch.
 Your peers, young lawyers and staff.
 Be mature about it and don’t feel embarrassed.
 This is a great time to model for others how to handle disappointment.
 Share the client’s feedback with them—they deserve to know.
 Then ask what might have been done differently and listen.
 They’ll have some good general thoughts.
 Make sure you encourage them to give you personal feedback as well.
 If your colleagues can’t speak honestly with you, who can?
 And if they can’t, how will you learn?

 Begin again.
 Make any changes in systems or methods that you’ve learned should be made.
 Pull up that prospects list on your computer and figure out your next opportunity to try out what you’ve learned.
 Get back up on that horse!

 Merrilyn Astin Tarlton has been helping lawyers and law firms think differently about the business of practicing law since 1984.
 She was a founding member of the Legal Marketing Association, past President of the College of Law Practice Management and one of the first LMA Hall of Fame inductees.
-She is a Partner/Catalyst at Attorney at Work.
+She is a founder of Attorney at Work.